Multiple Spectrally Null Constrained Complete Complementary Codes of Various Lengths Over Small Alphabet: Proposed Construction

 \section{Proposed Construction}

 In this section, we describe our main method of construction.
 First, we provide a new method, which involves the concatenation of zeros and matrices with some scalar multiplications.
-And scalars need to be chosen carefully so that they do not affect the alphabets of matrices after multiplication. \begin{construction} Let $C_1,C_2,\ldots,C_P$ be a set of $M\times L$ matrices and $\mathbf{b}=(b_1,b_2,\ldots,b_P)$ be a sequence of length $P$.
-For $K>P$, then we define
+Scalars must be selected meticulously to ensure they do not impact the elements of matrices following multiplication. \begin{construction} Let $C_1,C_2,\ldots,C_P$ be a set of $M\times L$ matrices and $\mathbf{b}=(b_1,b_2,\ldots,b_P)$ be a sequence of length $P$.
+Define